jgaa/mysqlpool-cpp/README.md

 - **internal** Allows you to forward the log events from the library to whatever log system you use.
 - **logfault** Use the [logfault](https://github.com/jgaa/logfault) logger.
 This require that this logger is used project wide, which is unusual.
 Except for my own projects.
 - **boost** Uses Boost.log, via `BOOST_LOG_TRIVIAL`.
 This require that this logger is used project wide.
 - **none** Does not log anything.
+Pretends to be just another C++ library ;)

 You can specify your chosen logger via the `MYSQLPOOL_LOGGER` CMake variable.
 For example `cmake .. -CMYSQLPOOL_LOGGER=boost`.

 If you use the **internal** logger, here is an example on how to use it.
-In the lamda passed to SetHandler, you can bridge it to the logger you use in your application:
+In the lambda passed to `SetHandler`, you can bridge it to the logger you use in your application:

 ```C++
 void BridgeLogger(jgaa::mysqlpool::LogLevel llevel = jgaa::mysqlpool::LogLevel::INFO) {